 The transmitter supports OOK and ASK modulation with selectable modulation depth.
-The TRF7960A device includes a data transmission engine that supports low-level encoding for ISO15693 and modified Miller encoding for ISO14443A/B and FeliCa.
+The TRF7963A device includes a data transmission engine that supports modified Miller encoding for ISO14443A/B and FeliCa.
 Included with the transmit data coding is the automatic generation of SOF, EOF, CRC, and parity bits.
 Several integrated voltage regulators ensure a proper power-supply noise rejection for the complete reader system.
 The built-in programmable auxiliary voltage regulator VDD_X (pin 32) delivers up to 20 mA to supply an MCU and additional external circuits within the reader system.